 Research area & interests

 Hello world!
-I am an interdisciplinary social scientist, and my research interests cover many aspects of the digital and biosocial.
-Key areas include digitally-enabled knowledge production and participation/citizenship, technological mediations between humans and wildlife, representations of nature in digital art and games, digital afterlives, and digital discourses/practices of organisations.
-I am also deeply interested in the practices and concept of interdisciplinary research.
+I am an interdisciplinary social scientist, and my current research interests cover many aspects of the digital and biosocial.
+Key areas include digitally-enabled knowledge production for conservation, online environmental participation/citizenship, and technological mediations between humans and wildlife.
+I am also deeply interested in the practices and concepts of interdisciplinary research.

-When not being a social scientist and minor activist, I can almost definitely be found outdoors looking for birds and bugs.
+When not being a social scientist, I can be found outdoors looking for birds and bugs.
 The nature blog I co-write is Winging It.
+In 2017, I started the BAME network at Newcastle University and have since become involved in navigating multiple race and ethnicity-based issues.

-- 2016: PhD in Biological Sciences, University of Aberdeen; affiliated with dot.rural RCUK Digital Economy Hub and The James Hutton Institute (Social, Economic and Geographical Sciences group) [see my post-graduation interview here]
+- 2016: PhD in Biological Sciences, University of Aberdeen; affiliated with dot.rural RCUK Digital Economy Hub and The James Hutton Institute (Social, Economic and Geographical Sciences group) [post-graduation interview here]

 - 2011: Master’s in Sociology (M. Soc.
 Sci.), National University of Singapore